2.8 Tokio

 }

-The provided code snippet performs an asynchronous read of the "/some/dir" directory.
-This action operates asynchronously, meaning it doesn't halt the main thread.
-The usage of the 'await' keyword at the conclusion of 'create_dir' designates it as an asynchronous operation.
+The code snippet reads the "/some/dir" directory asynchronously, without blocking the main thread.
+The use of 'await' at the end of 'create_dir' indicates that it's an asynchronous operation.

-By examining and experimenting with code like the above, you can gain practical insight into how these async filesystem functions function within the Tokio ecosystem, fostering a deeper comprehension of their capabilities and benefits.
+By studying and experimenting with code like this, you can gain hands-on understanding of how async filesystem functions work within the Tokio ecosystem, deepening your understanding of their capabilities and benefits.

 use tokio::fs;